 Vacant houses can attract crime, create health hazards, and hurt your property value.
 Left abandoned too long, these unpleasant eyesores can suffer broken windows, holes in the roof, rodent infestations and/or graffiti.
-If there is a derelict house in your Colorado neighborhood, we are here to educate you on your rights to take action.
+If there is an unattended house in your Colorado neighborhood, we are here to educate you on your rights to take action.

 Nearly 12% of homes in Colorado are vacant, according to data from RealtyTrac.
-These homes are frequently taken over by a financial institution or many spend months or even years awaiting a foreclosure sale, creating a public nuisance.
+These houses are frequently taken over by financial institutions.
+Many spend months, even years waiting for a foreclosure sale, creating a public nuisance.

 Before you do anything, understand that just because no one is living in a house doesn’t necessarily mean it’s abandoned.
 If a house is undergoing renovation or construction, it might not be considered legally vacant.

-However, if no new work has been performed in the last 30 days, no one is living in the house, and the utilities are disconnected or not being used, then the house is probably considered abandoned.
-That means there are steps you can take to protect your neighborhood.
+However, if no new work has been made to the house in the last 30 days, no one is living in it, and the utilities are disconnected or not being used, there's a high chance the house can be considered abandoned.

 Living near an abandoned property is frustrating.
 You may be tempted to go pick up the trash or cut down the weeds.
 Please refrain from taking action.
 It’s illegal to do anything without permission from the property owner.

 The last thing you want is a citation for trespassing.
 Worse, you could be held financially liable for any damage you accidentally cause to the property.

 As tempting as it is to fix “just one thing” on a vacant property, experts warn that you should keep your distance.
 There are other ways you can handle the situation.

 In Colorado, the owner of a vacant property is required by law to post a sign clearly showing contact information, including a phone number.